paul-ang/gaze-orientation-demo/README.md

 ## Installation using pip

-`pip install -i https://test.pypi.org/simple/ gaze-orientation-demo`
+`pip install gaze-orientation-demo --extra-index-url https://test.pypi.org/simple`

 Note: A tagged release will automatically published to the test pypi via a GitHub action.